Pull to refresh

 Why it matters

-If these chips work, the cost of running frontier AI drops sharply, and Nvidia's near-monopoly on the most valuable workload in computing weakens.
+If these chips work, the cost of running frontier AI drops sharply, and Nvidia's near-monopoly on the most profitable workload in computing weakens.

 Play on this story Voices Debate Predict